Dadoum/Provision/docs/ADI.md

 TODO make a table for ADI

+ADI error prefix: -45xxx ÷\
+Note: some FairPlay errors can occur within ADI, like -42049.

 TODO make a table for FairPlay

+FairPlay error prefix: -42xxx

-TODO make a table for FootHill
+TODO make a table for FootHill \
+TODO check its error code

+TODO make a table for Absinthe (NAC)

+Absinthe (NAC) error prefix is -44xxx